 Dining with Wedges

-Wedges are good for a lot more than splitting wood.
-They separate all sorts of things.
+Wedges are good for a lot more jobs than splitting wood.
+We use them to separate all sorts of things.
 Like food!
-In fact, you use several wedges every time you eat.
+In fact, you likely use several wedges every time you eat.

 Now, think about what happens when you stick a fork into food, like a piece of broccoli.
 You use effort to apply a downward force to the fork as you push it into the broccoli.
-Each tine on the fork directs that force outward.
-This separates the broccoli and lets the fork go deeper.
+Each tine directs that force outward, which separates the broccoli and lets the fork go deeper.